gerlichlab/looptrace/docs/running_the_pipeline.md

 * __Images subfolder__ (created on lab machine or cluster): something like `images_all`, but just needs to match the value you'll give with the `--images-folder` argument when running the pipeline.
     * _Raw nuclei images_ subfolder: something like `nuc_images_raw`, though just must match the corresponding key in the config file
     * _FISH images_ subfolder: something like `seq_images_raw`, though just must match the corresponding key in the config file
-* __Pypiper subfolder__ (created on lab machine or on cluster): something like `pypiper_output`, where pipeline logs and checkpoints are written; this will be passed by you to the pipeline runner through the `-O / --output-folder` argument when you run the pipeline.
+* __Pypiper subfolder__ (created on lab machine or on cluster): something like `pypiper_output`, where pipeline logs and checkpoints are written; this will be passed by you to the pipeline runner through the `--pypiper-folder` argument when you run the pipeline.
 * __Analysis subfolder__ (created on lab machine or on cluster): something like `2023-08-10_Analysis01`, though can be anything and just must match the name of the subfolder you supply in the config file, as the leaf of the path in the `analysis_path` value